Risks of underage drinkingRisky drinking - teen; Alcohol - underage drinking; Problem underage drinking; Underage drinking - risks

 Puberty and the teenage years are a time of change.
-Your child may have just started high school or just gotten their driver's license.
+Your child may have just started high school or just gotten a driver's license.
 They may have a sense of freedom they never had before.

 The Best Time to Begin Talking

 Alcohol use is not only an adult problem.
 Most American high school seniors have had an alcoholic drink within the past month.

 When a child begins drinking before age 15, they are much more likely to become a long-term drinker, or problem drinker.
 About 1 in 5 teens are considered problem drinkers.
 This means they:

 - Get drunk

 - Get into trouble with the law, their families, friends, schools, or the people they date

 The best time to begin talking with your teen about drugs and alcohol is now.
 Children as young as 9 years old may become curious about drinking and they may even try alcohol.